 Starting and running a business is no easy task — or hundreds of tasks, really.
 And once you’ve started hiring employees, the to-do list doesn’t really get any shorter.
 But one way to hire and retain the best talent is to offer your staffers great benefits, including the big three they want the most: health insurance, paid time off, and a retirement plan.
-Yes, there can be a lot to consider, but once you start to get a handle on how these benefits work, you’ll have more ideas for staying ahead of your competition.
+Even if you know the perks your team is looking for, understanding how to offer employee benefits can still be slow going at first.
+That said, once you start to get a handle on how these benefits work, you’ll have more ideas for staying ahead of your competition.

 First, keeping your employees satisfied is key to retaining them — something crucial to your success in a tight labor market.
 It’s expensive to replace a staffer, and It’s hard to catch the eye of a sought-after candidate without the basic benefits and perks.